brittneykernan/nowdepartingnyc/src/pages/barcelona/what-to-wear-in-barcelona-in-september.md

 <!-- ## Where to Shop in Barcelona

 Do leave room in your suitcase for clothing to buy in Barcelona.
-There are so many great shops, organized in [Where to Shop In Barcelona](#). -->
+There are so many great shops, organized in [Cool Boutiques in Barcelona](/cool-boutiques-in-barcelona). -->

-### Thanks for reading

-If you have corrections or suggestions, please DM me on social (links below).

-I hope you find our recommendations useful.
-Our travel guides are meant to help folks like [us](/about), somewhat bougie millennial DINKs living in Brooklyn, and our friends find relevant and useful travel information quickly.